10 Powerful Tips to Lose Weight After 50

 Some people track their carbs.
 An extremely low carb diet, such as keto might recommend as few as 20 grams of carbohydrates a day.

-There may be some medically reasons for that; but in general, that is very restrictive.
+There may be some medically reasons for that; but in general, that is very restrictive and not necessary for most people.
 When I eat that low, I don’t have as much energy, and I don’t sleep as well.

 Figuring out the right amount is unique to you and your body.